Mr. Simon Higham, Principal

 More Than a Simple Answer

 Learning has shifted from solving a problem with a single, definitive answer to identifying problems in a given situation and offering multiple, possible solutions, Nord Anglia Education, Education Director Andy Puttock says.
 The idea that there is one solution to every problem may work in certain contexts, but it is certainly not the number one skill that our students will need in the 21st century.
-Please take time to read more in this post from our website, to learn more about how we should encourage questions and not merely give answers.

 Challenge Your Creativity with BVIS Summer School 2019